Williamstown line

 The Williamstown line is a commuter railway line in the city of Melbourne, Victoria, Australia.
 Operated by Metro Trains Melbourne, it is the city's third shortest metropolitan railway line at 16.2 km.

 The line runs from Flinders Street station in central Melbourne to Williamstown station in the inner west, serving 12 stations via Footscray, Yarraville, and Newport.
 The line operates for approximately 19 hours a day (from approximately 5:00 am to around 12:00 am) with 24-hour service available on Friday and Saturday nights.
-During peak hours, the line operates with headways of up to 20 minutes, ensuring frequent service for commuters.
-During off-peak hours, the service intervals are adjusted to provide service every 20–30 minutes, accommodating the lower demand.
-Trains on the Williamstown Line run with two three-car formations of Comeng, Siemens Nexas, and X'Trapolis 100 trainsets.
+For most of the day, the line operates with headways of 20 minutes, ensuring frequent service for commuters.
+Trains on the Williamstown Line run with two three-car formations of Comeng and Siemens Nexas trainsets.

 Together with the Southern Cross to Sunbury portion of the Deniliquin railway line, it is the first and oldest government-built line in Victoria, having opened on 13 January 1859.
 The line was built to serve the port at Williamstown, giving it economic importance to the then-colony as it established itself as an important international passenger port.
 The line has played an important part in the development of Victoria's railways, with the first workshops opening along the line in the 1800s.

 Since the 2010s, due to the heavily utilised infrastructure of the Williamstown line, improvements and upgrades have been made.
 Works have included replacing sleepers, upgrading signalling technology, the removal of level crossings, the introduction of new rolling stock, and station accessibility upgrades.

+Until February 2026, weekday services on the Williamstown line were through routed with the Frankston line and the line was coloured green.
+On 1 February 2026, Frankston line trains returned to the City Loop.
+As a result, the weekday services terminated at Flinders Street Station as a temporary arrangement, with no services continuing beyond Flinders Street.
+The colour of the line was also changed to pink, the same colour as the Sandringham line.
+Since 23 August 2026, the weekday Williamstown line services are through routed with the Sandringham line.